Lacrymology/states/graylog2/doc/pillar.rst

 graylog2:heap_size
 ~~~~~~~~~~~~~~~~~~

-The size of heap give for JVM
+The size of heap give for JVM.

 graylog2:ssl
 ~~~~~~~~~~~~